-Best & Worst Late-Night Snacks, According to a Dietitian
+Best and Worst Late-Night Snacks, According to a Dietitian

-There are a number of reasons people eat after dinner, whether because of boredom, stress, cravings or physical hunger.
-But, there's also a lot of confusion around if you should eat after dinner.
-And, if it is OK, what are the best things to eat at that time.
+There are many reasons people eat after dinner, whether because of boredom, stress, cravings or physical hunger.
+But, there's also a lot of confusion about if you should eat after dinner, if it is OK to eat and what are the best things to eat at that time.
+Read on to find out what research and dietitians say about late-night snacking.

 "If you're hungry at night, you should eat something," says Sarah Pflugradt, M.S., RD, a family nutrition expert.
 "Eating at night will not slow down your metabolism and if you're smart about snacking, you won't gain weight either.
 Do a mental inventory of what you've eaten throughout the day and see what you've missed.
 Most often, it's going to be fruits, vegetables or dairy.
 If that's the case, get in that extra fiber and calcium," she says.

-Aim to eat balanced meals of fiber, protein and healthy fat spaced every three to four hours throughout the day.
+Aim to eat balanced meals of fiber, protein and healthy fats spaced every three to four hours throughout the day.
 This keeps blood sugar stable instead of crashing, spiking and leading to cravings at night.
-Boost protein intake too.
-Eating more protein during the day is associated with less desire to snack later in the evening.
-(Here are some healthy high-protein snack ideas to try.)
+Pflugardt also adds that boosting protein intake is also important—Eating more protein during the day is associated with less desire to snack later in the evening.

 Late-Night Snacking Pros and Cons

-You may have heard that eating after 8 p.m. isn't good for you, while others say it has nothing to do with the time but with what you're eating at that time.
-According to the research, it's both.
-Timing, quality of food and quantity of food all affect whether late-night noshing has positive or negative health effects.
+While snacking may not necessarily be a drawback according to Pfulgardt, you may have heard that eating after 8 p.m. isn't good for you.
+But, you may have also heard that the timing of your evening meal and snack is not an issue but what you're eating at that time matters.
+According to research, it's both—timing, quality of food and quantity of food all affect whether late-night noshing has positive or negative health effects.

 Eating more calories than your body needs can lead to weight gain over time.
 Research presented at the 2020 European and International Conference on Obesity found that late-night eaters consume 40% of their daily calories after 6 p.m.
-Not only that, but the quality of those calories wasn't optimal, with snacks higher in sugar and fat and lower in fiber and protein.
-A 2014 study found that people who ate closer to bedtime ate more total daily calories; however, they did not have a higher body mass index.
-But another study found that consuming calories late into the evening was associated with a higher BMI.
+Not only that, the quality of those calories wasn't optimal, with snacks higher in sugar and fat and lower in fiber and protein.
+A 2018 study published in the Journal of Obesity also found that women who had a late-night dinner or bedtime snack had a higher chance of being overweight or obese.

 Here are five of the best and worst late-night snacks to try.